fbadin/weather-app/README.md

 - Utilized `React Context` to manage the state of the app enabling future scalability.
 - Used `Redux` to manage the state of Weathers' data.
 - Implemented a `Custom Hook` useDebounce to prevent over-fetching data from the Weathers' index endpoint.
-- Added `React Router` to route URLs for the Dashboard and Weather Details/Management.
-Routes default to the Dashboard if not found.
+- Added `React Router` to route URLs for the LandingPage and Weather Details/Management.
+Routes default to the LandingPage if not found.
 - Created a composable layout  `CommonTemplate` to handle the layout of the app.
 - Implemented the app using only `Tailwind`.
 - Added a Navbar.